When technology and nature meet

 -

-They are not intended to combat large infestations, but rather as a control and early warning system .
+They are not intended for combating large infestations but serve as a monitoring and early warning system.

 Catchmaster Universal Insect Trap 96 pieces

-Both systems can be combined to cover both flying and crawling insects – without the need for chemicals or moisture.
+Both systems can be combined to cover flying and crawling insects equally – completely without chemicals or moisture.

-- Check rooms regularly – especially during warmer seasons.
+- Regularly inspect rooms – especially during warm seasons.

-- Seal cable ducts to prevent new penetration.
+- Seal cable entries to prevent new infestations.

-- Check UV devices and glue traps regularly and replace if necessary.
+- Regularly check UV devices and glue traps and replace if necessary.

-- Minimize moisture – many insects are attracted to condensation.
+- Minimize moisture – many insects are attracted by condensation water.

 Conclusion: Chemical-free control for sensitive technical areas

-An insect infestation in technical rooms can have serious consequences – from malfunctions to costly repairs.
+An insect infestation in technical rooms can have serious consequences – from disruptions to costly repairs.

-With LED UV devices and universal adhesive traps, a safe, residue-free and low-maintenance solution is now available.
+With LED-UV device and universal glue traps, a safe, residue-free, and low-maintenance solution is available today.

-Further specialist articles can be found at: Kæferling Academy Guide
+You can find more expert articles at: Kæferling Academy Guide